xmoezzz/SiglusExtract/README.md

 # SiglusExtract
-SiglusExtract : A tool can extract almost all resources used by SiglusEngine and repack some of them for translation.
+SiglusExtract : A tool that can extract almost all resources used by SiglusEngine and repack some of them for translation.